cozy/cozy-stack/docs/config.md

 The path of the configuration file can also be define from an absolute path given by the `--config` (or `-c`) flag of the [cozy-stack command](./cli/cozy-stack_serve.md).

+Note that is is possible to have an additional configuration file, with the `.local` suffix.
+For example, it can be used to have `/etc/cozy/cozy.yml` managed by a package manager, and `/etc/cozy/cozy.yml.local` for things that a user can customize.

 ### Templating and Environment Variables

 It is possible to pass environnment variable to this configuration using the